veganaize/closure-compiler/JS-Modules.md

  * `require('/folder/source')`

 ### NODE Resolution Mode
-*This is the only mode available for releases after Feb 2017*
+*This mode is only available for releases after Feb 2017*

 Modules which do not begin with a "." or "/" character are looked up from the appropriate node_modules folder.
 This mode supports importing a directory as well as treating a JSON file as a module.
 See the [node module resolution algorithm](https://nodejs.org/api/modules.html#modules_all_together) for full details.